 - if you’re taking any medication.

 If there’s no obvious cause of your tinnitus, your GP should refer you to a hearing specialist for further tests.
-You can expect to wait 6 to 18 weeks for this appointment.

 You can try different things to help you manage your tinnitus while you wait.